 Welcome to our

-Anytime we can provide you with market research information, consulting, or simply answering a question, just let us know; we are happy to be of help.
-That is why we are here.
+Anytime we can provide you with market research information, consulting, or simply answering a question related to property values, just let us know.
+We are honored to be of help.

 Steven R. Norris, MAI, CRE

 Landmark Study of Entitlement Rights

 Associated with Angel Stadium Parking

 During the coming months, Norris Realty Advisors will be involved in research, analysis, and valuation of the probable range of value of the entitled parking areas surrounding Angels Stadium in Anaheim, California.
 Consisting of over 150 acres, this parking area is within the

 Anaheim Platinum Triangle

 planning area, surrounds the stadium, and has the potential for significant future mixed use development.